jessepav/lacygoill-wiki-backup/vim/plugin.md

 ---

-Alternatively, we could open a terminal  buffer in Neovim, and from there launch the `tig` program:
+Alternatively, we could open a terminal  buffer, and from there launch the `tig`
+program:

 <https://github.com/jonas/tig>